michaelnease/solace/DISCUSSION.md

 - Real-time health monitoring
 - Efficient data fetching and caching

 With the identified improvements in place, this would be a production-ready application fit for real-world use.
-You may want to move that Postgres call to an AWS Lambda before taking it big time, unless, of course, your dream is to debug SQL in production logs at 2 a.m. 😂
+You may want to move that Postgres call to an AWS Lambda before taking it big time. 😂

 👀 The UI components in `/src/components/ui` were generated using [shadcn/ui](https://ui.shadcn.com/), a handy tool for building consistent and reusable components 🪄